emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * C_MAX (maximum size of the ciphertext and tag) is P_MAX + tag_length (in bytes)

+The maximum size of the plaintext (P_MAX) has been adjusted from GCM {{RFC5116}} as there is now three subkeys instead of two.
+The maximum size of the associated data (A_MAX) has been lowered from GCM {{RFC5116}} to enable forgery probability close to ideal for larger tags even with maximum size plaintexts and associated data.
+Just like {{RFC5116}}, AES-GCM-SST and Rijndael-GCM-SST only allow a fixed nonce length (N_MIN = N_MAX) of 96-bit and 224-bits respectively.

 # Security Considerations {#Security}

 GCM-SST introduces an additional subkey Q, alongside the subkey H. The inclusion of Q enables shorter tags with forgery probabilities close to ideal.
 Both Q and H are derived for each nonce, which significantly decreases the probability of multiple successful forgeries.
 These changes are based on proven theoretical constructions and follows the recommendations in {{Nyberg}}.
 See {{Nyberg}} for details and references to security proofs for the construction.